podoglyph/ng-blocksuite-example/README.md

 Demo of Blocksuite with Angular 16.

-## Create a new blocksuite workspace and page
+## Create a new blocksuite workspace and page (is this the way to create a new doc to be saved in the database)
 ```
 createNewWorkspace() {